nodes777/gameengine/notes/Chapter8.md

 Each texel of a normal map encodes the xyz values of a normal vector in the RGB channels.
 In lieu of displaying the normal map texels as you would with a color texture, the texels are used purely for calculating how the surface would interact with light.

 WebGL texture units will be adjusted.
 Color texture binding to unit 0 and normal texture binding to unit 1.

+## Chapter 8.5 Specular Reflection and Materials

+Shininess can be determined using angles and material values.
+N is shininess.
+N describes how rapidly specular light highlight will roll off.
+Larger N means that the cosine function decreases faster as alpha angle increases, the faster the specular highlight drops off and the glossier the material appears.

+Using halfway vector to model specular highlights.
+Saves on computation.
+(N * H)^n vs (V * R)^n

+Three Terms of Phong Illumination Model

+* Ambient term: K~a + I~aC~a
+* Diffuse term: I~lC~lK~d(N * L)
+* Specular term: I~lC~lK~s(N * H)

+Material Object to be created to handle material of a IllumRenderable.